evan-a-blosser-1/Python_Numerical_Analysis/README.md

 # Python_Numerical_Analysis

-## Statisitical Thermo
+## Statistical Thermo

 contains several scripts used for completing assignments in Statistical Physics & Thermodynamics.

 ## Sin_Taylor_Approx.py

-Shows how computers mathmatically compute sine funcitons using a taylor series expansion.
+Shows how computers mathematically compute sine functions using a Taylor series expansion.

 ## Stats_Pack.py

-!!Work in progress, translating some of R studio pakage to use in python
+!!Work in progress, translating some of the R studio package to use in Python.